 Below are our top 12AX7 picks to help you with your selection.

 TungSol 12AX7 is our go-to tube for guitar amps.

-Tung-Sol 12AX7 delivers good gain, but without washing out the fine details and textures.
-It is a great all-rounder.
+Tung-Sol 12AX7 is a great all-rounder that delivers good gain without washing out the fine details and textures.

 When in doubt, we start with Tung-Sol 12AX7.
 TungSol 12AX7 handles everything from vintage rock to a clean tone sound.